 While many plugins are developed individually, this plugin had been approved by the Rickenbacker company itself making the value and the quality very high.

-The original sounds have been recorded by original Rickenbacker bass guitars which also serves as a go-to plugin to any professional producer who needs that Rickenbacker tone but don’t have an authentic guitar to pull it off.
+The original sounds have been recorded by original Rickenbacker bass guitars which also serves as a go-to plugin to any professional producer who needs that Rickenbacker tone but doesn’t have an authentic guitar to pull it off.

 The upside for this plugin is the sound of the native Rickenbacker guitar which is extremely unique.
-The price is also reasonable for a solid bass vibe in the production.

 Scoring Bass By Heavyocity

 This plugin makes some beautiful fat and persistent bass notes making it every film scorer’s dream VST.

 Featuring premier players playing premier instruments, Scoring Bass is a deep library of production-ready bass content, specifically designed for the pro composer on a deadline.

 Developed as a perfect companion to our critically acclaimed Scoring Guitars instruments, Scoring Bass rounds out the line with grooves and pulses created specifically to complement the guitars’ unique content.

 This VST comes with a ton of sampled bass guitar loops along with 3 bass guitar VSTs.

 Heavyocity had created a perfect plugin and it would be commended by any film score music producer.

 However, the best VST would be the plugin that sounds the most realistic when it comes to bass parts.

 The human ear is created in such a way to recognize authenticity when it especially comes to the bass notes and it would be vital to be natural as possible when producing bass notes in any kind of production.

-Last update on 2020-05-31 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2020-08-05 / Affiliate links / Images from Amazon Product Advertising API